 Bollinger Bands are a powerful technical indicator created by John Bollinger.
 The bands encapsulate the price movement of a stock, providing relative boundaries of highs and lows.
 The crux of the Bollinger Band indicator is based on a moving average that defines the intermediate-term “trend” based on the time frame you are viewing.

 But how do we apply this indicator to trading and what are the strategies that will produce winning results?

-This trend indicator is known as the middle band.
 Most stock charting applications use a 20-period moving average for the default settings.
 The upper and lower bands are then a measure of volatility to the upside and downside.
 They are calculated as two standard deviations from the middle band.

 Bollinger Bands Calculation: